ErikBoesen/ibhlcs/notes/14-networks.md

     * Network Attached Storage (NAS): server dedicated to storing and sharing files.
 Useful for storing large files, like music/video, but not for storing websites.
     * Print servers: make it easy for various devices to connect to a printer.
 Removes the need for devices to install printer driver software or connect to printer using cables.
     * Mail server: store email messages, clients request messages from it.

+* Internet: a network of networks
+* Internet of Things: devices are connected to the internet like fridges and thermostats
+* MUST KNOW TYPES OF CORDS - in other notes